ravigithub09/Microservices/limit-service/README.md

     1. Application Name (EX: spring.application.name=Limit-Service).
     2. Port number (server.port:8080).<br/>
         Note: 8080 is a default port number for tomcat server in SpringBoot application.
-4.To read the properties file value from properties file we need one pojo java class with exactly variable what variable we have in properties file .
+4. To read the properties file value from properties file we need one pojo java class with exactly variable what variable we have in properties file .
 Java class should be annotated with <b>@Component and @ConfigurationProperties </b>and we will send param/value whatever we are taking prefix in properties file.<br>

   <b>Example :</b>
 		@Component<br/>